chitwan27/lineArrange/README.md

 # Line Arrange

-## This is a small plugin for Obsidian that allows one to either sort a set of selected lines by their visible width or shuffle them randomly.
+## This is a small plugin for Obsidian that allows one to either sort a set of selected lines by their visible width or shuffle them randomly as per need.

 ## Features